jedelman8/nxos-ansible/README.md

 n3k2
 ```

 In this example, the hosts file was saved as the file name `hosts`.
-The full path for this file is `/home/cisco/ansible/nxos-ansible/hosts`
+The full path for this file is `/home/cisco/ansible/nxos-ansible/hosts`.

+> Note: the names in the hosts file should match what you have in DNS, the `/etc/hosts/` file, or the mgmt IP Address of the switch.

 The same play could have used `hosts: spine` instead of `hosts: n9k1` in order to automate n9k1, n9k2, n9k3, n9k4 for all tasks in a given play.